Our insurrection will not be televised

 Cyprus art scene

-My simplified, subjective view of the fine arts ecosystem in Cyprus.
+My view of the fine arts funding ecosystem in Cyprus.

-Between 2016 and 2020 many NGOs have individually booked appointments with the then Director of the Culture Department, Pavlos Parakskevas, to express their frustration with the scheme.
-They were all welcomed with friendliness and humour but also a bureaucratic denial to understand any of the problems.
-On Paraskevas’ retirement from the department, and during the lockdowns caused by the Covid-19 pandemic, I felt that the fine arts NGOs had no choice but to take collective action to remedy the situation.
+Between 2016 and 2020 many NGOs have individually booked appointments with the then Director of the Culture Department, Pavlos Parakskevas, to express their frustration with the programme.
+They were all welcomed with friendliness and humour but also with a bureaucratic denial to understand any of the problems.
+On Paraskevas’ retirement, and during the Covid-19 pandemic lockdowns, fine arts NGOs concluded that collective action was the only viable path toward meaningful change.

 Initially, the inspiration came from David Graeber who wrote that